-The firmware for CoaxPress boards (Karbon-CXP) is stored in nonvolatile memory and does not require downloading during system boot.
-Further, the same firmware supports all known types of CoaXPress cameras, so there is no need to switch firmware when the camera type changes (as there is on our Camera Link models).
+The firmware for Gen 2 boards (Aon, Axion, Claxon and Cyton) are stored in nonvolatile memory and do not require downloading during system boot.
+Further, the same firmware supports all known types of cameras, so there is no need to switch firmware when the camera type changes (as there is on our Gen 1 models).
 However, firmware updates may become available from time to time from BitFlow and you may be advised to update you board.
-The process below shows the steps required to update the Karbon-CXP firmware.
+The process below shows the steps required to update the firmware on your Gen 2 board.

+If you are upgrading to a new version of the SDK, you should also update the firmware your board(s).
+The new SDK will install the latest firmware on your system.

+Firmware location: "\Windows\System32\Drivers\BitFlowFlash\Gn2"

-- 1. Copy the ".fsh" file to "\Windows\System32\Drivers\BitFlowFlash\R64". - 2.
-Open Command Console Window (Start > All Programs > Accessories > Command Prompt). - 3.
-Enter the following command: - > FWDownload
+1. Open Command Prompt (console window) (Start > All Programs > Accessories > Command Prompt).

-Note that if your Karbon-CXP is not board 0, then you will need to specify the board number using the "-B" parameter.
-For example, to update the firwmare on board 4:
+2. Enter the following command:

+FWDownload

-- > FWDownload -B 4 - 5.
-Follow the instructions of the FWDownload program.
-Note that will take up to 10 minutes to update the firmware on your board. - 6.
-When FWDownload has finished, Shutdown your PC, then power it back up (cold reboot). - 7.
-You can run the utility VerCheck to verify the your CXP board has been updated.
+3. Follow the instructions of the FWDownload program.
+Note that will take up t o 10 minutes to update the firmware on your board.

+4. When FWDownload has finished, Shutdown your PC, then power it back up (cold reboot).

+5. You can run the utility VerCheck to verify the your board has been updated.